The Essential Data Center Relocation Checklist

 ✓ DBAs and application administrators disable services

-✓ Shut down and power off equipment
+✓ Shut down and power off all data center equipment

 ✓ Network administrator checks cabling, switch configuration and firewall connectivity